cypress-io/cypress-example-todomvc/README.md

 ![cy.type IntelliSense](img/cytype.png)

+### Custom commands

-This project also adds a custom command in [cypress/support/commands.js](cypress/support/commands.js).
+This project also adds several custom commands in [cypress/support/commands.js](cypress/support/commands.js).
+They are useful to create one or more default todos from the tests.

 ```js
 it('should append new items to the bottom of the list', function () {